What is the usual dose of ibuprofen for adults?

 The most common side effects of NSAIDs are stomach upset, heartburn, and nausea.
 NSAIDs can cause a severe allergic reaction.
 Symptoms may include hives, swelling of the face, wheezing, and shock.
 If you have any of these symptoms, call911.
 Taking more of the medicine than what's recommended can increase your risk of side effects.

-What are the risks of taking nonsteroidal anti-inflammatory drugs (NSAIDs)?
+What are some cautions about nonsteroidal anti-inflammatory drugs (NSAIDs)?

 Taking NSAIDs has some risks.
 NSAIDs include aspirin, ibuprofen, and naproxen.